LorenJaffrey/DnD_Obsidian/D&D/DM Bereich/Kampagne/02 - Im Netz der Spinne/Quests/Quests.md

 file.link AS "Quest", Belohnung, Questgeber

-FROM "Kampagne/02 - Im Netz der Spinne/Quests" AND #Quest
+FROM "DM Bereich/Kampagne/02 - Im Netz der Spinne/Quests" AND #Quest

 WHERE Erledigt = false